Devansh-Saraswat/CMOS-Circuit-Design-and-SPICE-Simulation-using-SKY130/README.md

 #### Process Variation & Inverter Robustness

-During fabrication, lithographic and etch tolerances introduce small but unavoidable deviations in the drawn W/L of both PMOS and NMOS devices.
+The switching threshold analysis above assumes perfectly matched drawn dimensions.
+In practice, lithographic and etch tolerances introduce small but unavoidable deviations in the actual W/L of both PMOS and NMOS devices during fabrication.
 Despite these dimensional shifts, the CMOS inverter's switching threshold (Vm) remains largely unaffected — a direct consequence of the complementary topology's inherent self-correcting balance between pull-up and pull-down strengths.

 This stability is not accidental.
 As established in the process variation analysis on Day 5, even at the extreme weak/strong corners, Vm shifts only within a narrow window — the inverter continues to switch correctly throughout.